ThinkIQ-Labs/PI-AF-to-OPC-UA/README.md

-# Create OPC UA Nodesets From Aveva PI AF Element Templates
+# Creating OPC UA Nodesets From Aveva PI Asset Framework Element Templates

 This project leverages XML interoperability standards to allow creation of OPC UA Information Models and Nodesets from Asset Framework (AF) Element Templates from AVEVA's PI System Explorer (PI AF).
-Reverse functionality, i.e. creation of PI AF Element Templates from OPC UA Information Models and Nodesets is not yet supported, but planned.
+The reverse functionality, creation of PI AF Element Templates from OPC UA Information Models and Nodesets, is not yet supported, but planned.

+A program was created with a user interface to import and browse AF templates.

 ![Screenshot](./images/af2ua_screenshot.png)
-<p align = "center"><b>Fig.1 - Screenshot of UI to Import and Browse AF Element Templates</b></p>
+<p align = "center"><b>Fig.1 - Screenshot of program UI</b></p>

-First, we create a new UA Model by entering a domain and name.
-The program automatically references the typical basic OPC UA namespaces for us.
+The first step is to create a new UA Model by entering a domain and name.
+The program automatically references the typical basic OPC UA namespaces.
 For instance, "ht<span>tps://</span>acme.com/UA" and "refridgerators" will result in the following OPC UA design model:

 ``` xml
 <?xml version="1.0" encoding="utf-16"?>